Historic Glass Bottle Identification & Information Website

 3. What technology, techniques, or processes were used to manufacture the bottle?

-4. Where did the bottle come from, i.e., where was it made and/or used?
+4. Where was the bottle made and/or used?

 5. Where can I go for more information on historic bottles?

-This website will explain why this sharp glass mark on the base of a bottle is a key mid-19th century diagnostic characteristic.
+This website will explain why this sharp glass mark on the base of a bottle is a key mid-19th century (and earlier) diagnostic characteristic.

-Since there were hundreds of thousands of uniquely different bottles produced in the United States (and Canada**) between 1800 and the 1950s (Fike 1987), it is beyond the scope or even possibility of this site (or any website or book) to provide specific details about more than just a tiny fraction of a percent of that variety of bottles.
-Even then the bottles discussed in depth are so primarily to illustrate the presented information and concepts.
+Since there were hundreds of thousands of uniquely different bottles produced in the United States (and Canada**) between the late 18th century and the 1950s (Fike 1987), it is beyond the scope or even possibility of this site (or any website or book) to provide specific details about more than just a fraction of a percent of that variety.
+Even then, the bottles discussed in depth are so primarily to illustrate the presented information and concepts.

 This site instead